awslabs/seed-farmer/docs/guides/module-development.md

 - `OpenSearchDomainEndpoint`: the endpoint name of the OpenSearch Domain `OpenSearchDomainName`: the name of the OpenSearch Domain
-- `OpenSeearchDashboardUrl`: URL of the OpenSearch cluster dashboard
+- `OpenSearchDashboardUrl`: URL of the OpenSearch cluster dashboard
-- `OpenSearchSecurityGroupId`: name of the DDB table created for Rosbag Scene Data
+- `OpenSearchSecurityGroupId`: name of the DDB table created for OpenSearch usage

 #### Output Example